-NEC released the Arcade Card in the early 1990s which greatly increased the system's RAM, giving it up to 2304 KB of memory.
+NEC released the Arcade Card expansion in 1994.
+It greatly increased the system's RAM, giving it up to 2304 KB of memory.
 The Arcade Card expansion, however, was never released in the U.S.

 Despite having an 8-bit CPU, the Arcade Card's increased memory allows its graphical quality to greatly exceed its 16-bit rivals, the Super Famicom and Sega Mega Drive, though not quite as advanced as the more expensive Neo Geo.
 The increased memory also allows full-motion video at a much higher quality than the Sega CD.

 The TG-16 was marketed as a 16-bit console, but struggled against its competition since it was an 8-bit/16-bit hybrid.
 It also struggled in North America because many big developers supported the PC Engine, but also made games primarily for Nintendo.
 Nintendo's licensing policies of the day made developers sign exclusivity agreements with them to ensure games on the NES would not be ported to other consoles.
 Nintendo said at the time this was to ensure there would not be another crash of the video game market like 1984.
 This made it all but impossible for the TG-16 to import well-known franchises for its limited American audience.